-There is a livestock reservoir located on this tract that may contain water early in the spring, but overall there is no reliable water resource within this tract.
+There are no recorded water resources within this tract.
 No water quantity and/or quality issue will be impacted by the proposed action.

 No direct, indirect or cumulative impacts are anticipated as a result of the proposal.

 6. AIR QUALITY: